bounswe/bounswe2023group4/reports/m2_group4.md

 This endpoint is used for profile data retrieval.
 This endpoint waits for profileId.
 #### POST /profiles/profilePhoto
 This endpoint is for profile photo upload.
 The given image file should be in binary format.

+# Unit test reports
+## Frontend
+## Backend
+### Authentication unit tests
+Authentication endpoints are tested with mock data.
+Since the logic is in AuthenticationService class the tests are written for it.
+Every endpoint is tested for success and failure cases.
+### Poll unit tests
+### Profile unit tests
+Profile endpoints are tested with mock data.
+Since the logic is in ProfileService class the tests are written for it.
+Every endpoint is tested for success and failure cases.
+## Mobile

 # Individual Contributions
 ## Member: Emre Batuhan Göç